Specialist13/2025-uni-blockchain4/README.md

 ![Full Sequence Diagram](docs/full_sequence_diagram.png)

 ## Overview
 This C2C marketplace coordinates a secure, multi-party transaction across distinct smart contracts and off-chain actors.
 A seller lists a product which is verified by a service provider before becoming visible to buyers.
 When a buyer commits to purchase, payment is held in an escrow contract to protect both sides.
 The marketplace orchestrates shipping via a courier contract, enabling status tracking from pickup to delivery.
 After the buyer confirms receipt, escrow releases funds to the seller and deducts the platform fee for the service provider.
-If issues arise, a formal dispute path collects evidence from both parties and executes a resolution via escrow.
-The design emphasizes escrow-backed security, transparent tracking, and governed dispute resolution.

 ---